-Installing Rear System Fans
+Installing the Rear System Fans

-1. Confirm that the air shroud is correctly placed.
-2. Slide the rear fan into the slot as illustrated.
-The fan release tab should be on the side closest to the power supply.
-3. Make sure that the fan is secure in the fan housing and the housing is correctly connected to the power supply.
+1. Slide the rear fan into the slot as illustrated.
+The fan release tab is located just above the edge of the fan housing.
+2. Ensure that the fan is secured in the fan cage and that the fan cable is connected to the motherboard.